briansteffens/briansteffens.github.io/_posts/2017-07-03-google-sheets-virtual-machine.md

 <div class="markdown-body"><h1>Making a virtual machine in Google Sheets</h1>
 <p>I recently noticed that Google Docs has a pretty full-featured scripting system
-called <a href="https://developers.google.com/apps-script/">Apps Script</a>.
-It lets you write JavaScript to do some pretty useful things:</p>
+called <a href="https://developers.google.com/apps-script/" rel="nofollow">Apps Script</a>.
+It lets you
+write JavaScript to do some pretty useful things:</p>
 <ul>
 <li>Run code in response to events like documents opening or cells changing</li>